Bellringers: Benefits, Uses and 30 Example Questions

 Fostering collaboration and discussion

 These tasks can vary widely depending on the subject and grade level.
-Here are some questions you can use for do-nows across different subjects and grade levels:
+Here are some questions you can use for bellringers across different subjects and grade levels:

 Critical thinking/general: